Jordan99990/Racial-Recognition/README.md

-# Ethnicity Classifier
+<h1 align="center">Ethnicity Classifier</h1>

 <p align="justify">
 This project aims to use FastAI models trained on Face Data dataset to perform facial recognition and classification tasks.
-The goal is to leverage the capabilities of FastAI to accurately identify and categorize faces based on the provided dataset, enabling applications such as identity verification, demographic analysis, and more.
+The goal is to leverage the capabilities of FastAI to accurately identify and categorize faces(also gender and age).
 </p>

 # Architecture